 -No max length.
 The largest project offered covered 70 miles of beach to be leased for 5 years.
-The longer the project the less the “edge-effect” will influence the overall result, which is why we seldom do projects less than ½ mile and never do split projects (300ft with PEM / 300 without /300 with PEM etc).
-Minimum payment is for 1 mile.
+The longer the project the less the “edge-effect” will influence the overall result, which is why we seldom do traditional PEM projects less than ½ mile and never split projects (300ft with PEM / 300 without /300 with PEM etc).

 What is the cost to lease PEM?

-– The cost will vary with the specific conditions such as length of beach, width, contract period, etc. However PEM is very cost-effective.
-Compared to cost of beach nourishment we have never reached the 50% mark, which means that the cost to the client has been less than half the price of traditional beach nourishment.
+– The cost will vary with the specific conditions such as the length of the beach, width, contract period, etc. However, PEM is very cost-effective.
+Compared to the cost of beach nourishment we have never reached the 50% mark, which means that the cost to the client has been less than half the price of traditional beach nourishment.

 What happens when the beach grows – do you add more PEMs?

 -Yes.
-As part of the lease agreement we will add more PEMs where the beach has widened to strengthen it even further.
-This does not cost extra.
+As part of the lease agreement, we will add more PEMs where the beach has widened to strengthen it even further.
+In a standard contract, this does not cost extra.